humlab-speech/visible-speech-deployment/README.md

 * For errors about proxy timeouts when visiting gitlab, just wait a few minutes, gitlab takes a while to start.

-* You might run into problems if running the project under /mnt/c/<etc> in WSL2, recommend running it somwhere under ~/
+* You might run into problems if running the project under /mnt/c/<etc> in WSL2, recommend running it somewhere under ~/